mixnet-correlation/data-collection_2_isolated-setup/README.md

-# Bootstrapped-Nym Data Collection on Hetzner
+# Dataset Collection Orchestrator in the Isolated Setup, PoPETs 2024.2 paper "MixMatch"

 Dataset collection orchestrator in the Isolated Setup for PoPETs 2024.2 paper "MixMatch: Flow Matching for Mixnet Traffic".